If you have opened this article I guess you are looking for safe ways to meet new people and make friends with them.

 The main principles of meaningful friendship

 Before talking about finding new friends for a meaningful friendship, let’s understand what that meaningful friendship is.
-According to the article about the meaning of life, meaningful thing is the one which:
+According to the article about the meaning of life, a meaningful thing is the one which:

 - Makes you happy